danbriechle/Kut-It/README.md

-# Kut It!
+# Kut it!

 <img width="723" alt="Screen Shot 2019-04-24 at 12 32 15 PM" src="https://user-images.githubusercontent.com/42418816/56694449-e9d0fa00-66a3-11e9-986b-e418bcef543e.png">

-Kut-It is a cut calculator for drum makers that calculates cut sizes for ply and solid drum shells.
+Kut it is a cut calculator for drum makers that calculates cut sizes for ply and solid drum shells.
 Once you calculate a cut, you can store the cut in you cut list.
 There is also a "scrap bin" where you can log scraps from cuts.
-Stay sharp with Kut-It!
+Stay sharp with Kut it!

 ## Features: